-The light curve ``quality" measurements used in \citep{kozlowski2016} depend on both the true parameters of the underlying process (e.g., $\tau_{\mathrm{DRW}}$) and some basic properties of the light curve data (e.g., \maxdt), where the former are hardly known but the latter are easily measurable.
-Thus, rather than trying to fully characterize the accuracy/precision of our best-fit DHO parameters with respect to those ``quality" metrics, we attempted to calibrate the best-fit DHO parameters using simulated data.
-The same simulation process as described at the end of Section~\ref{subsec:best_fit_dist} was carried out for all five bands, and the best-fit parameters from different bands were joint together to determine the correction.
-We modeled the offset of the best-fit DHO parameters on simulated light curves relative to the input parameters (log$(\mathrm{X_{Output}}) - $log$(\mathrm{X_{Input}})$) as a multivariate linear function of three basic properties of the light curves: the total length of the light curve (\maxdt), the minimum separation between any two observations (\mindt), and the median photometric uncertainty.
-By applying a correction derived from the best-fit multivariate regression, we were able to remove the systematic offset between the input and output distribution of DHO parameters.
+By applying a correction derived from the best-fit multivariate regression, we were able to remove the systematic offset between the input and the output distribution of DHO parameters.
 The top six panels of Figure~\ref{fig:fits_sim_correction} show the comparison between the input parameters and the output (MAP best-fit) parameters before (orange) and after (blue) the applied correction; the middle six panels show the distributions of the offsets (log$(\mathrm{X_{Output}}) - $log$(\mathrm{X_{Input}})$).
-We can see that the corrected fits have better correspondence with the input parameters than the original ones (i.e., the blue histograms in the second row are more centered at zero than the orange ones).
+The corrected fits have better correspondence with the input parameters than the original ones (i.e., the blue histograms in the second row are more centered at zero than the orange ones).
 The panels on the third row of Figure~\ref{fig:fits_sim_correction} show the offsets of the corrected best fits as a function of the input parameters; any parameter-dependent trends as shown were not accounted for in our correction and are left for future investigations.
-From simulations, we can see that given the light-curve cadence and photometric accuracy of S82 quasars, \sigmadho, \tauperturb, and \sigmanoise~are best constrained among all other DHO features---in terms of the size of dispersion and level of the parameter-dependent trend (modulo the extremes) of the offsets.
+From simulations, we can see that given the light-curve cadence and photometric accuracy of S82 quasars, \sigmadho, \tauperturb, and \sigmanoise~are best constrained among all other DHO features---in terms of the size of the dispersion and the level of the parameter-dependent trend (modulo the extremes) of the offsets.